 Exports Activities of Chad

-Chad’s export activities are diverse, with major partners including Germany, China, UAE, Taiwan, and France.
+Chad’s export partners are concentrated, with major destinations including the United Arab Emirates, Germany, China, France, and the Netherlands.
 The country exports commodities such as crude petroleum, gold, oil seeds, gum resins, and cotton.

 Chad economy challenges in 2024